Fibrations by plane quartic curves with a canonical moving singularity: A moving singularity of multiplicity three

 Because a fibre meets its components with intersection number zero, we can determine from \eqref{2022_01_26_14:35} the self-intersection number of each component of $f^*(0:1)$, namely

 In particular, the point $P\in S$ is a Du Val singularity of type $A_{15}$.
-As the exceptional fibre $f^*(0:1)$ contains no curves of self-intersection $-1$, that is, as the fibres of $f$ do not contain curves that are contractible according to Castelnuovo's contractibility criterion, we deduce that the smooth projective surface $\wt S$ is relatively minimal over $\PP^1$.
-Consequently, the fibration $\wt S \to \PP^1$ is a relatively minimal regular model, and hence by a theorem of Lichtenbaum-Shafarevich \cite[Section~8, Corollary~3.24]{Liu02} the (unique) minimal regular model of the function field $F|K=k(S)|k(\PP^1)$.
+As the bad fibre $f^*(0:1)$ contains no curves of self-intersection $-1$, that is, as the fibres of $f$ do not contain curves that are contractible according to Castelnuovo's contractibility criterion, we deduce that the smooth projective surface $\wt S$ is relatively minimal over $\PP^1$.
+Consequently, the fibration $\wt S \to \PP^1$ is a relatively minimal regular model, and hence by a theorem of Lichtenbaum--Shafarevich \cite[Chapter~9, Theorem~3.21 and Corollary~3.24]{Liu02} the (unique) minimal regular model of the function field $F|K=k(S)|k(\PP^1)$.

-However, the smooth surface $\wt S$ is not relatively minimal over $\Spec(k)$, that is, it contains at least one curve that is contractible.
-This is due to the fact that the birational morphism $\wt S \to S \to \PP^2$ is not an isomorphism, which implies that it factors as a composition of blowups centered at smooth points.
+However, the smooth surface $\wt S$ is not relatively minimal over $\Spec(k)$, because the birational morphism $\wt S \to S \to \PP^2$ is not an isomorphism.
 More precisely, the previous paragraphs show that $\wt S \to \PP^2$ restricts to an isomorphism